manystarsapart/misc/README.md

 I'm surprised the extended dictionaries are in such a niche corner of the internet.
 Maybe every IBus Rime user is a power user and I am living under a rock, but now I am armed with a much larger arsenal of words.

-Moving forward, I saw in the documentation that Rime actually supports Suzhou-Pinyin (Soutzoe) typing.
+I saw in the documentation that Rime actually supports Suzhou-Pinyin (Soutzoe) typing.
 One day I will learn to use it.

 ## References